gwen001/actarus/README.md

 What if I use a mac?
 I have no fucking idea!

 What about PHP7?
 It works with PHP7, I currently use it, you could meet some deprecated error but not a big deal.

 Finally
 ==============
 This tool help me a lot.
 It performs basics redundant actions and it keeps things classified.
-It's pretty interesting when you deals with many targets.
+It's pretty interesting when you deal with many targets.
+I had the opportunity to test it on 3 dedicated servers at the same time, the result was awesome.
 Unfortunately I don't like Symfony and I am to lazy now to continue this project.

 I don't believe in license.
 Feel free to do whatever you want with this program.

 Demo
 ==============